AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 Running `npm start` on the command line will boot our bot like it did last time.
 So far so good.

 ## Extracting our command logic
-As you see, even with the basic setup, out index file is already close to 100 lines long and we should try to keep our files both as short as possible AND as focused as possible.
-With every new command we add to the bot, this file would get more and more verbose so let's move all those existing commands to a new folder and import them from there.
+As you see, even with the basic setup, our index file is already close to 100 lines long and we should try to keep our files both as short as possible AND as focused as possible.
+With every new command that we add to the bot, this file would get more and more verbose so let's move all those existing commands to a new folder and import them from there.

 Under src/ create a new folder called "commands" and add new files for our commands and a central index.js file.